jm3246-sys/Jm3246-sys/README.md

 ## 🧭 About Me

-I’m an HR professional with over **10 years of experience** across **IT, Staffing, FMCG, Manufacturing, and Export-Import** industries.
+I’m an HR professional with over **10 years of experience** across **IT, BPO, Staffing, FMCG, Manufacturing, and Export-Import** industries.
 I combine **strategic HR leadership** with a passion for **data analytics, automation, and AI-driven transformation** — helping organizations make smarter, people-centered decisions.

 I’m passionate about using data and technology to optimize HR operations, enhance employee engagement, and drive organizational performance.